 The college art gallery, located in the commons area of the main building has 10 exhibitions each academic year.
 The exhibits include a variety of mediums and techniques.
-The Central States Exhibition is an annual juried art show featuring the work of contemporary artists from eight states.
 Visiting artists often do lectures, gallery talks, demonstrations, or workshops in conjunction with their exhibit.